NatureGeorge/pdb-profiling-documentation/content/docs/4-Explanation/_index.md

 ## UniProt Isoform

-This section explains why `pdb-profiling` implement SIFTS's `api/mappings/all_isoforms/` API that mapped with all the available alternative products of a UniProt Entry in the `Selection` pipeline.
+This section explains why does `pdb-profiling` implement SIFTS's `api/mappings/all_isoforms/` API that mapped with all the available alternative products of a UniProt Entry in the `Selection` pipeline.

 * From the point of transcript mapping
 * From the point of the best-mapped isoform of a PDB Entity

 ## UniProt Isoform Interaction

-This section explains why `pdb-profiling` includes isoform-level interaction instead of just focuses on canonical interaction.
+This section explains why does `pdb-profiling` includes isoform-level interaction instead of just focuses on canonical interaction.

 ## Asymmetric Unit & Biological Unit

-This section explains why `pdb-profiling` not only includes interaction data from asymmetric unit but also from those author/software defined biological assembly.
+This section explains why does `pdb-profiling` not only includes interaction data from asymmetric unit but also from those author/software defined biological assembly.
 Besides, this section also shows the barriers that `pdb-profiling` overcame in the process of integrating biological assembly information.

 ## Metrics that measure the similarity/distance between two ranges